 T.R.R.
 Cobb left an indelible mark on the history of Athens and Georgia.
 He was one of Georgia’s greatest lawyers, an advocate of education and religion, and an officer in the Confederate army.
-As a man of his times, he was an ardent Southern Nationalist, an advocate of states’ rights, and a supporter of the institution of slavery.
+As a man of his times, he was an ardent Southern Nationalist and a supporter of the institution of slavery.

 Every great piece of history deserves to rest in its true home.
 Returning the T.R.R.
 House to Athens creates a sense of time and place while providing a reference for accomplishments made long ago and provides an opportunity for broader understanding of the ideas of the past and how they influence our present.

 The home of Thomas Reade Rootes Cobb is of Greek Revival style.
 The original part of the house was a four over four “Plantation Plain” built about 1834.
 The house was a wedding gift in 1844 from Joseph Henry Lumpkin, the first Chief Justice of the Georgia Supreme Court, to his daughter Marion and T.R.R.
 Cobb.